 - A: Yes, definitely.
 Taking the ‘wait and see’ approach runs the risk of allowing your child’s prescription to rise as they grow older, increasing their risk of developing serious eye diseases in the long run.

-The Myopia Management Center at Drs.
-Farkas, Kassalow, Resnick & Associates serves patients from New York City, The East Side, Roslyn, and Nassau County, New York and surrounding communities.
+Drs.
+Farkas, Kassalow, Resnick & Associates serves patients from New York City, Roslyn, Long Island, and Nassau County, New York and surrounding communities.